gullerya/data-tier/README.md

 ==============

 Let's assume you have and object that holds user info and you want to bind it to it's view in HTML.
 This splits into the <b>declaration in the HTML</b> and <b>functional part in the Javascript</b>.<br>
 In Javascript you'll need to tell to DataTier that the object 'user' is to be tied to it's views and watched for changes.
-This is done using API as in the following example (let's assume that you've got the reference to the library in 'dataTier' variable; obtaining the library described in [API Reference](api_reference.md)):
+This is done using API as in the following example (let's assume that you've got the reference to the library in 'dataTier' variable; see full description in [API Reference](api_reference.md)):

 <pre><code>var user = {
 	name: 'User Name',